socketsupply/socket/docs/build.md

 # Building apps

-Unlike electron, Opkit provides a build tool that can build, package and code-sign for all 3 major operating systems.
+Opkit provides a cli that can build, package and code-sign for `win32`, `macOS` and `linux`.

 ## Command

-The build tool can be installed globally with the `bootstrap.sh` script.
+The cli can be installed globally with the `bootstrap.sh` script.
 The script should install a binary called `opkit` which is placed in `/usr/local/bin` or `C:\Program Files`, so it should be in your path.
 Run the command with the `-h` flag to get help.

 ```sh
 opkit -h